 The Theater is where it all takes place.
 Orlando Shakespeare Theater In Partnership with UCF is the only professional, classical theater company in Central Florida, reaching students and audiences in the surrounding eight counties.

 Mission:

 To enrich our community with engaging professional theater, inspiring educational experiences, and thought-provoking new plays.

-Twelfth Night Enjoying Live Theater
+The Comedy of Errors Enjoying Live Theater

 The Actor/Audience Relationship